 "It's a new era"

-Torkel joined DNV GL just after the company started to use emails, and tells us that people must be willing to change in a rapidly shifting digital landscape.
+Torkel joined DNV GL in the early days of emails and tells us that people must be willing to change in a rapidly shifting digital landscape.
 "The fact that we have done things one way up to now doesn't mean we have to continue to do it that way.
 Times change, things become more digital and new opportunities arise," he says.

 Another picture of Camilla as a Technical Trainee with DNV GL – here in front of the main machinery of an enormous container ship in Poland.
 (Photo: private)